-The past year in hospice M&A has been nothing short of phenomenal.
+The past 18 months in hospice M&A have been nothing short of phenomenal.
 Valuations since the Summer of 2019 have continued to rise.
 More specifically, a rather sharp ascent took place during the last part of 2019 and into early 2020.
-Of course, Covid-19 hit and changed our world dramatically.
-The one thing it didn't do is change the valuations on hospices.
+We had a brief pause in the 2nd Quarter; only to continue to ascend the rest of 2020 and now into 2021.

 Regional and national hospices are looking for expansion targets.
 Private Equity (PE) is leading the charge even if it may not be apparent at face value.
 Behind so many growing hospices you will find a PE firm.